 The Importance of Gum Health and Preventing Periodontal Disease

 Did you know that about 80 percent of people have gum disease?
 Gum disease, also called periodontal disease, can affect a person’s oral and general health.
 People often don’t even know they have gum disease until it’s already affected their oral health in some way.
+Gum disease is caused by a persistent bacterial infection around the teeth.
+Often, gum disease materializes as red, puffy, or swollen gums, bad breath, and bleeding.
+Irritated gums can recede from the teeth, creating pockets where bacteria can accumulate and flourish.

 Other times, gum disease can lead to tooth mobility and tooth loss.
 If gum disease isn’t controlled and the infection spreads, it can compromise gum tissue, teeth, and bones.
 Also, it can cause serious conditions, like heart disease, diabetes, and complications with pregnancy.